Podgorica: Discover More Than Just Great Wine

 Cathedral of the Resurrection of Christ

-When visiting, remember to wear modest clothing with covered shoulders and knees.
+Visitors should wear modest clothing with covered shoulders and knees.

 Ruins of Doclea